 Static Motor Analyzers

-Static motor testers, or motor analyzers, such as Electrom Instrument’s iTIG III, are used to test the DUT by emulating the worst-case-scenario conditions it will see while in operation, and by doing so teasing out small and large defects without causing damage or degradation to the motor.
+Static motor testers, or motor analyzers, such as Electrom Instrument’s iTIG, are used to test the DUT by emulating the worst-case-scenario conditions it will see while in operation, and by doing so teasing out small and large defects without causing damage or degradation to the motor.
 Low voltage testing such as capacitance, inductance, and impedance have been proven to be helpful, but not sufficiently effective in detecting insulation weaknesses alone.
 Winding resistance measurements provide added information such as resistive connections, hard shorts in windings, and partial blow outs.
-Insulation resistance test such as the Megohm and Polarization Index (PI) are used to detect current leakage from the windings to the ground plane due to weak insulation and/or contamination.
+Insulation resistance measurements such as the megohm test and polarization index (PI) are used to detect current leakage from the windings to the ground plane due to weak insulation and/or contamination.
 However, the tests that provide the most information about the condition of the insulation system in a motor are the over-voltage tests.
-These tests include Hipot and Surge testes, and are done at voltages higher than the peak operating voltage (RMS x 1.41).
+These tests include hipot and surge tests, and are done at voltages higher than the peak operating voltage (RMS x 1.41).

 By testing the insulation at voltages higher than peak operating voltage, weaknesses in the insulation can be found before the motor has serious problems detected by analysis done at operating voltage.
 This helps operators plan replacements and determine which motors should be taken out for reconditioning without causing unexpected or unnecessary downtime.

-Over-voltage tests done properly on a new, reconditioned, or used motor will not damage the insulation or reduce the life of the motor, something that is incorrectly assumed by many.
-Numerous tests and studies have been done on this subject showing that there is no measurable degradation in the insulation caused by routine over-voltage testing.
-For more information on this subject for both Surge tests and DC Hipot tests, take a look at the following links:
+Over-voltage tests done properly on a new, reconditioned, or used motor will not damage the insulation or reduce the life of the motor.
+Although many believe there will be damage from over-voltage tests, this is an incorrect assumption.
+Numerous tests and studies show that no measurable degradation in the insulation is caused by routine over-voltage testing.
+See Are Surge Tests Destructive? and Non-destructive DC Hipot Test Methods for more information about this subject regarding both surge tests and DC hipot tests.

-The bottom line is that the energy available in these tests is relatively low.
-One good analogy is that of a static arc to a door handle you are about to touch.
-When this happens, you do not die, you finger is not even burned, you just feel a pin prick even though the voltage causing the arc can be 20,000V or more.
-Your capacitance is low, thus resulting in a low current for a very short duration.
-The same is true for a DC Hipot and Surge test on an electrical motor or generator.
+The point is that the energy available in over-voltage tests is relatively low.
+An analogy is the static arc to a metal door handle you are about to touch.
+When the arc happens, you feel only a pinprick sensation, although the voltage causing the arc can be 20,000V or more.
+Because your capacitance is low, the result is a low current for a very short duration.
+The same is the case for a DC hipot and surge test on an electrical motor or generator.